-To be able to choose the most important research topics, information is collected continuously, mostly through passive surveillance.
-This is achieved by performing necropsies on euthanized diseased wild animals or wild animals found dead, reports delivered by the public throughout the country, and by keeping up to date with infectious diseases in wildlife in other countries.
-Wild-living fish and shellfish many times live in close contact with farmed fish in open cages posing a risk for transmission of diseases in both directions.
+To be able to identify research priorities, information on wildlife health and diseases is collected continuously, primarily through passive surveillance.
+This is achieved by following reports of sick or dead wildlife submitted by the public throughout Sweden, performing post-mortem examinations on reported cases and by keeping up to date with infectious diseases in wildlife in other countries.
+Wild fish and shellfish often live in close contact with farmed fish in open cages posing a risk for transmission of diseases in both directions.

 Research targeted at specific infectous agents or pathogens

-There are a variety of infectious agents that affect many wildlife species, and might cause disease of variable severity.
-The pathogen might cause disease in many individuals and affect the population of that species.
-Some pathogens are also able to infect several different wildlife species, thereby spreading the disease further.
-A pathogen may also have been recently introduced into the country, a certain area or in a new wildlife species.
-It is often in these circumstances research is of greatest interest.
+There are a variety of infectious agents that infect wildlife and can cause disease of variable severity.
+In addition to their effect on individual animals, some pathogens can impact the entire wildlife population.
+Certain pathogens can infect multiple wildlife species, helping the pathogen to persist and spread within an ecosystem.
+A pathogen may also have been recently introduced into the country, a new area or in a new wildlife species.
+It is often under these circumstances that research is of greatest interest.

 Contact us